guxiaoyong/phemex-api-docs/Public-Hedged-Perpetual-API.md

 #### Set RiskLimit
 Risk Limit Modification Notice:
-For Hedged contracts, the Set Position Risk Limit API has been deprecated.
-It is no longer possible to manually set the Risk Limit.
-Instead, simply adjust the leverage multiplier as required, and the Risk Limit will be automatically adjusted.
+For hedged contracts, the 'Set Position Risk Limit API' has been deprecated.
+It is no longer possible to manually set the 'Risk Limit'.
+Instead, simply adjust the leverage multiplier as required, and the 'Risk Limit' will be automatically adjusted.

 New Risk Limit Configuration Explanation:
 A new attribute called leverageMargin has been added to the properties of symbol pairs.
-By locating the corresponding index_id within the leverageMargins node, one can find the associated Risk Limit information.
+By locating the corresponding index_id within the leverageMargins node, one can find the associated 'Risk Limit' information.
 The configuration is as follows:
 ```json
 {